-In forming their new company FICTION PARK, producers Markus Halberschmidt and Maria Tsigka, focused on two simple principles: producing content they love to watch and providing an ecosystem for talent from around the globe.
+In forming their new company FICTION PARK, the internationally experienced producers Markus Halberschmidt and Maria Tsigka, focused on two simple principles: only producing content they love to watch and providing an ecosystem for talent from around the globe.

 Markus Halberschmidt brings in an expertise of more than 25 productions and a problem-solving demeanor into the team.
 He started working as a creative producer in 1996 and won in 2000 his first producer’s award for The end of the war, his first international co-production.
 Among the films he produced over the years are international co-productions with 10 countries.
 His latest co-production Big father, small father and other stories with Vietnam held its world premiere in Competition at the 2015 Berlinale.
 Markus is a member of ACE.
 At FICTION PARK he is the spirited healer, with a talent to making things happen and turning ideas into action.